Yura52/delu/README.rst

 Installation
 ------------

-If you plan to use the GPU-version of PyTorch, install it **before** installing Zero (otherwise, the CPU-version will be installed together with Zero).
+If you plan to use the GPU version of PyTorch, install it **before** installing Zero (otherwise, the CPU version will be installed together with Zero).

 .. code-block:: bash